 Students may designate a third-party as permitted to access their educational records through Workday.
-A help guide can be found in Workday by clicking the Workday Help Wiki.
+Here is a help guide.

 Frequently Asked Questions

 What is the Family Educational Rights and Privacy Act (FERPA)?

 Also known as the "Buckley Amendment," FERPA is a federal law enacted in 1974 which affords students certain rights with respect to their education records.
 Specifically, it affords students the right to: 1. inspect and review their education records, 2. request the amendment of inaccurate or misleading records, 3. consent to disclosure of personally identifiable information contained in their education record and 4. file a complaint with the U.S. Department of Education concerning alleged failures by UT to comply with this law.
 The University of Tampa strives to fully comply with this law by protecting the privacy of student records and judiciously evaluating requests for release of information from those records.
 FERPA authorizes the release of "Directory Information" without the student's prior consent under certain conditions which are set forth in the Act.
 The University of Tampa has defined its "Directory Information" in accordance with the law.

 Definition of a student

 The University defines a student as a person who is or has been in attendance.
 A student is considered to be “in attendance” on the first day of classes or the date in which the student takes occupancy in a University residence, whichever is earlier.

 Education records are records that are: 1. directly related to a student and 2. maintained by an educational agency or institution or by a party acting for the agency or institution.

 Personally identifiable information includes but is not limited to: the student's name; the name of the student's parent or other family member; the address of the student or student's family; a personal identifier, such as the student's social security number or student number; a list of personal characteristics that would make the student's identity easily traceable; or other information that would make the student's identity easily traceable.